Apsan1/ATA_System/ReadMe.md

 + VCC pin to 5V on Arduino
 + GND pin to GND on Arduino
-+ Trigger pin to pin 2 on Arduino
++ Trigger pin to pin 2 on ESP32
-+ Echo pin to pin 4 on Arduino
++ Echo pin to pin 4 on ESP32

 ### LCD Display:

 + VSS pin to GND on Arduino
 + VDD pin to 5V on Arduino
 + V0 pin to center pin of the 10k potentiometer
-+ RS pin to pin 14 on Arduino
++ RS pin to pin 14 on ESP32
-+ RW pin to GND on Arduino
-+ E pin to pin 27 on Arduino
++ E pin to pin 27 on ESP32
-+ D4-D7 pins to pins 26, 25, 33, 32 on Arduino
++ D4-D7 pins to pins 26, 25, 33, 32 on ESP32
 + A pin of the potentiometer to 5V
 + B pin of the potentiometer to GND
-+ Wiper pin of the potentiometer to pin 3 on Arduino
++ Wiper pin of the potentiometer to pin 3 on ESP32

 ### Buzzer:

-- Positive (longer) pin to pin 21 on Arduino
+- Positive (longer) pin to pin 21 on ESP32
 - Negative (shorter) pin to GND on Arduino

 ### Save Button:

-- One terminal to pin 19 on Arduino
+- One terminal to pin 19 on ESP32
 - The other terminal to GND on Arduino

 ### Reset Button:

-- One terminal to pin 5 on Arduino
+- One terminal to pin 5 on ESP32
 - The other terminal to GND on Arduino

 ## How the System Works